 The process of engagement is a very important aspect of the reading comprehension process.
 When good readers read, they carry on an inner conversation with the text.
 Good readers are constantly trying to connect the text to themselves, to other texts, and to the world.
 Good comprehenders ask themselves questions when they read.
 This self-questioning helps readers understand and connect with what they are reading.

 Questions are at the heart of learning and comprehending.
-They help the reader clarify confusion, stimulate thinking, and develop insights that leads to thinking at a much deeper level.
+They help the reader clarify confusion, stimulate thinking, and develop insights that lead to thinking at a much deeper level.
 Inner questions keep the reader reading and thinking about the ideas in the text.
 This self-questioning also helps the reader monitor his/her understanding and aids in remembering.

 Reading Comprehension as Interactive